• Home

 But within five years, the tides turned on DEI campaigns when the 2023 Supreme Court ruling against affirmative action programs dampened DEI efforts.
 And on the second day of his second term, President Donald Trump rang in an “anti-woke” agenda through an executive order that overturned Biden-era federal DEI initiatives, and which rippled throughout the corporate world.

 Now, former Goldman Sachs CEO Lloyd Blankfein is calling out previous DEI efforts, including those implemented at Goldman, saying the company’s DEI efforts are self-defeating.
-In a recent interview with CBS Sunday Morning outlining his new book, Streetwise: Getting To and Through Goldman Sachs, the billionaire explains why he views DEI initiatives as futile.
+In a recent interview with CBS Sunday Morning outlining his new book, Streetwise: Getting to and Through Goldman Sachs, the billionaire explains why he views DEI initiatives as futile.

 “Special programs we ran for minorities at the firm were often counterproductive,” Blankfein said.
 “That may be a provocation to other people.
 But I think if you brand something a remedial program, you’re kind of also branding the people who go into that program.”
-Before 2025, the financial firm maintained diversity DEI criteria for its board and implemented inclusive language on its webpage that highlighted a commitment to hiring from marginalized groups.
+Before 2025, the financial firm maintained diversity criteria for its board and implemented inclusive language on its webpage that highlighted a commitment to hiring from marginalized groups.

 Many Fortune 500 companies have scaled back their DEI programs over the past year.
 Trump’s attacks on the programs have spurred changes across corporate America.
 Target began phasing out diversity, equity, and inclusion initiatives last January, inspiring civil rights activists to launch a national boycott against the retail giant.
 Walmart, Pepsi, and a number of other prominent companies have also scaled back DEI efforts.